enjoyEC

 In the third and final test, I put the switched-on V9 in the freezer for several hours.
 The V9 was visibly frozen, but it still worked perfectly.

-The V9 also has an integrated high-quality GPS chip that supports A-GPS in addition to the conventional GPS standard.
-As a result, the position determination is carried out even faster and also more precisely.
-An electronic compass is also integrated so that the V9 can also be used as a 'pedestrian navigation' or for orientation in the forest.
+The V9 also has a high-quality GPS chip integrated, which also supports A-GPS in addition to the conventional GPS standard.
+This makes the position determination even faster and more precise.
+An electronic compass is also integrated, so that the V9 can also be used as a 'pedestrian navigation system' or for orientation in the forest.

 user interface